Photonic Neural Networks: A Compact Review: Introduction

 \subsection{Research Methodology}

 In this review article, we explored many articles from strong scientists and experts around the world.
 We tried to apply the main topics and research among many of the articles that we used.
 These articles some of them were very bold and perfect.
 This sentence means some articles such as the survey article have been applied many times in this exploration and they were very useful.
 Well actually as you saw most of these articles were published generally from 2017 to 2022.
 After this introduction, we explain an overview of a photonic neural network at \textit{Application} part.
-Then we extend some fundamental concepts and finally, we will discuss the advantages and disadvantages.
+Then we extend some fundamental concepts and finally, we will discuss the advantages and disadvantages.\\ Table 1 provides some main information about the reviewed articles contained perfect information about opportunities and applications of Photonic Neural Networks.